Showing posts with label evolution. Show all posts

 I was struck by the clarity and insistence of this impossible claim.
 What is going on here?
 We as theoreticians need to drill down here.

 “Risen” means having come back from the dead, which is still an impossibility for modern medicine.
 However, Paul explains that what dies is a “natural body,” whereas what rises, or is “resurrected,” is a “spirit body,” which is “incorruptible.”
-The word “resurrection” does not appear in the Old Testament (Hebrew Bible), making its first appearance in Matthew, the first book of the New Testament.
+The word resurrection does not appear in the Old Testament (Hebrew Bible), making its first appearance in Matthew, the first book of the New Testament.
 All things considered, the concept is obviously central to Christianity.

 Postulate 1: Resurrection theology is an approximate theory, and as such, is allowed to contain an impossibility.

-05-06-2022: The old, skeptical explanation of the resurrection, namely that the crucifixion was a fraud, deserves mention here.
+The old, skeptical explanation of the resurrection, namely that the crucifixion was a fraud, deserves mention here.
 The New Testament mentions particular Romans and Pharisees sympathetic to Jesus.
 Extrapolating, I posit a pro-Jesus faction spanning all segments of that society and including many influential Romans and Pharisees, who would have had the resources necessary to pull off such a deception, but who could not openly interdict the crucifixion for lack of the necessary influence.
 Thus, the seeming miraculousness of the resurrection would in reality be a measure of the power of the illusion that groups identified as “The Enemy” are implacable and unitary.

 The total war program is well known for its destructiveness to the infrastructures of civilization, which suggests that the program evolved recently and is still being refined by natural selection.
 It may not even be older than agriculture, the last quantum leap in our ability to increase our numbers.
 That new ability may have generated the selection forces that brought forth the total war program.

 Postulate 3: the corresponding exact theory of Christianity is that depopulation events always leave survivors and Christianity enhances your probability of being one of them.
 When population density has declined to the reset value, this should trigger a dramatic turnaround in the Zeitgeist from death-producing attitudes to nurturing ones, to start the population-density curve on its next long, slow upward climb.
-The resurrection of “spirit bodies” may refer to the re-establishment of life-valuing attitudes in Society.
+The resurrection of “spirit bodies” may refer to the re-establishment of life-valuing attitudes in society.

-03-25-2019: It follows that the human race is being selected for a predisposition to Christianity, and probably other religions as well.
+It follows that the human race is being selected for a predisposition to Christianity, and probably other religions as well.

 The book of Revelation, the last book in the New Testament, appears to describe the sudden depopulation event that ends the population-density cycle.
-This is wrongly identified as the end of time/history, but remember that we deal here with an approximate theory.
+This is identified as the end of time/history, but remember that we deal here with an approximate theory.

 Christian worship activities revolve around the Eucharist, a communal sharing and consumption of bread and wine.
 Its purpose is to eradicate the deepest roots of the fear of death, a fear that leads to the hatreds of the total-war emotional program.
 How does it work?

-03-02-2024: Alternatively, Jesus may have been medicating the disciples with food and alcohol to keep their arousal level out of the panic zone at a time of peak emotion so that they could continue to function adaptively.
+Alternatively, Jesus may have been medicating the disciples with food and alcohol to keep their arousal level out of the panic zone at a time of peak emotion so that they could continue to function adaptively.

 Sunday, November 18, 2018

-#45.
+#44.
 The Denervation-supersensitivity Theory of Mental Illness [neuroscience, evolution, genetics]

 NE EV GE

-People get mental illness but animals seemingly do not, or at least not outside of artificial laboratory models such as the unpredictable, mild-stress rodent model of depression.
+People contract mental illness but animals seemingly do not, or at least not outside of artificial laboratory models such as the unpredictable, mild-stress rodent model of depression.
 A simple theory to account for this cites the paleontological fact that the human brain has been expanding at breakneck speed over recent evolutionary time and postulates that this expansion is ongoing at the present time, and that mental illness is the price we are paying for all this brain progress.

-In other words, the mentally ill carry the unfavorable mutations that have to be selected out during this progress, and the mutation rate in certain categories of mutation affecting human brain development is elevated in modern humans by some sort of "adaptive" hot-spot system.
-"Adaptive" is in scare quotes here to indicate that the adaptation inheres in changes in the standard deviation of traits, not the average, and is therefore not Lamarkian.
+In other words, the mentally ill may carry the unfavorable mutations that have to be selected out during this progress.
+The mutation rate in certain categories of mutation affecting human brain development may be elevated in modern humans by some sort of "adaptive" hot-spot system.
+"Adaptive" is in scare quotes to indicate that the adaptation inheres in changes in the standard deviation of traits, not the average, and is therefore not Lamarkian.

 In brain evolution, the growth changes in the various parts very probably have to be coordinated somehow.
-I conjecture that there is no master program doing this coordination.
-Rather, I conceive of the human brain as comprising scores of tissue "parcels," each with its own gene to control the final size that parcel reaches in development.
-(This idea is consistent with the finding of about 400 genes in humans that participate in establishing body size.)
+There may not be any master program doing this coordination.
+Rather, the human brain would comprise scores of tissue "parcels," each with its own gene to control the final size that parcel reaches in development.
+This is consistent with the finding of about 400 genes in humans that participate in establishing body size.
 All harmonious symmetry, even left-right symmetry, would have to be painstakingly created by brute-force selection, involving the early deaths of millions of asymmetrical individuals.
-This idea was outlined in post 10.

 Assuming that left and right sides must functionally cooperate to produce a fitness improvement, mutations affecting parcel growth must occur in linked, left-right pairs to avoid irreducible-complexity paradoxes.
-I have previously conjectured in these pages that the crossing-over phenomenon of egg and sperm maturation serves to create these linked pairs of mutations, where the two mutations are identified with the two ends of the DNA segment that translocates.
-(See "Can Irreducible Complexity Evolve?")
+The crossing-over phenomenon in egg and sperm maturation may create these linked pairs of mutations, where the two mutations are identified with the two ends of the DNA segment that translocates.
+Since the two linked mutations are individually random, linkage per se does not eliminate asymmetry.
+That must be done by natural selection, as previously stated, so there is a subtlety here.
+Natural selection could equally well create adaptive asymmetry.
+The human heart and the claws of the fiddler crab are examples.

-Most of the evolutionary expansion of the human brain appears to be focused on association cortex, which I conjecture implements if-then rules, like those making up the knowledge bases familiar from the field of artificial intelligence.
+Most of the evolutionary expansion of the human brain appears to be focused on association cortex, which would implement if-then rules like those making up the knowledge bases familiar from the field of artificial intelligence.
 The "if" part of the rule would be evaluated in post-Rolandic cortex, i.e., in temporal and parietal association cortices, and the "then" part of the rule would be created by the pre-Rolandic association cortex, i.e., the prefrontal cortex.
 The white matter tracts running forward in the brain would connect the "if" part with the "then" part, and the backward running white-matter tracts would carry priming signals to get other rules ready to "fire" if they are commonly used after the rule in question.

-Due to such tight coordination, I would expect that the ideal brain will have a fixed ratio of prefrontal cortex to post-Rolandic association cortex.
-However, the random nature of the growth-gene bi-mutations (perhaps at mutational hot-spots) permitting human brain evolution will routinely violate this ideal ratio, leading to the creation of individuals having either too much prefrontal cortex or too much temporal/parietal cortex.
-In the former case, you will have prefrontal cortex starved of sensory input.
-In the latter case, you will have sensory association cortex starved of priming signals feeding back from motoric areas.
+Due to such tight coordination, the ideal brain will have a fixed ratio of prefrontal cortex to post-Rolandic association cortex.
+However, the random nature of the growth-gene bi-mutations, perhaps at mutational hot-spots, permitting human brain evolution will routinely violate this ideal ratio, leading to the creation of individuals having either too much prefrontal cortex or too much temporal/parietal cortex.
+In the former case, prefrontal cortex will be starved of sensory input.
+In the latter case, sensory association cortex will be starved of priming signals feeding back from motoric areas.

 Denervation supersensitivity occurs when the normal nerve supply to a muscle is interrupted, resulting in a rapid overexpression of acetylcholine receptors on the muscle.
-This can be seen as an attempt to compensate for weak nerve transmission with a tremendous re-amplification of the signal by the muscle.
-Analogous effects have been found in areas of the cerebral cortex deprived of their normal supply of sensory signals, so the effect seems to be quite general.
+This is an adaptation to compensate for weak nerve transmission with a re-amplification of the signal by the muscle.
+Analogous effects have been found in areas of the cerebral cortex deprived of their normal supply of sensory signals, so the effect seems to be general.

-In cases of genetically-determined frontal-parietal/temporal imbalance, I conjecture that the input-starved side develops something like denervation supersensitivity, making it prone to autonomous, noise-driven nervous activity.
+In cases of genetically-determined frontal-parietal/temporal imbalance, the input-starved side would develop denervation supersensitivity, making it prone to autonomous, noise-driven nervous activity.

-If the growth excess is in sensory association cortex, this autonomous activity will manifest as hallucinations, resulting in a person with schizophrenia.
+If the growth excess is in sensory association cortex, this autonomous activity will manifest as hallucinations, resulting in schizophrenia.
 If the growth excess is in the prefrontal cortex, however, the result of the autonomous activity will be mania or a phobia.
-Depression may originally have been an adaptation to the presence of a man-eating predator in the neighborhood, but in civilized contexts, it can get activated by the unpredictable (to the sufferer) punishments resulting from manic activity.
-If the mania is sufficiently mild to co-exist with depression, as in type II bipolar disorder, then the overall effect of the depressive component may be like a band-aid on the mania.

-The non-overgrown association cortex might even secondarily develop the opposite of denervation supersensitivity as the result of continual bombardment with autonomous activity from the other side of the Rolandic fissure.
+The non-overgrown association cortex might secondarily develop the opposite of denervation supersensitivity as the result of continual bombardment with autonomous activity from the other side of the Rolandic fissure.
 This could account for the common observation of hypoprefrontality in cases of schizophrenia.